aibolem/RAMDanceToolkitwiki/How-to-create-Scene.md

 		void drawActor(const ramActor& actor)
 		{
-		    // To be called as many as number of recieving OSC data of ramActor.
+		    // To be called for as many number of recieving OSC data of ramActor objects.
 		    // Each of the actor is passed as the argument `const ramActor &actor`.
 		}

 		void drawRigid(const ramRigidBody &rigid)
 		{
-		    // To be called as many as number of recieving OSC data of ramRigidBody.
+		    // To be called for as many number of recieving OSC data of ramRigidBod objects.
 		    // Each of the actor is passed as the argument `const ramRigidBody &rigid`.
 		}

 		void onActorSetup(const ramActor &actor)
 		{
-		    // To be called when ramActorManager start to recieve OSC data of new ramActor.
+		    // To be called when ramActorManager starts to recieve the OSC data of a new ramActor.
 		    // The new actor is passed as the argument `const ramActor &actor`.
 		}